 Sales of yogurt in America have been steadily climbing for the past few years, thanks to the introduction of new varieties such as Greek yogurt and consumers' increasing interest in healthy snack and meal alternatives.
 Yogurt sales in the U.S. amounted to $7.7 billion in 2015, up from $6.2 billion in 2010, according to Statista.
 Greek yogurt grew from 4% of the market share in 2008 to 52% in 2014.
-Analysts at Research and Markets forecast the...read more
+Analysts at Research and Markets forecast the global Greek yogurt market will grow at a combined annual growth rate of...read more

 10 Mountainview Road